Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 • If you want to enjoy some vibrant nightlife, you won’t ever find it on Naxos.
 It’s about chilled-out evenings, beach time, and history/archaeology more than anything else.

-• If you want to visit anywhere other than Chora, you’ll need to rent a car as the buses don’t go to the mountainous/inland areas.
+• If you want to visit anywhere outside Chora, you’ll need to rent a car, as buses don’t run to the mountainous/inland areas.

 • Naxos doesn’t have an international airport (neither does Paros).

-Can You Visit Both The Greek Islands Of Paros And Naxos
+Can You Visit Paros And Naxos In One Trip?

 Best Greek Islands For Snorkeling - Kolymbithres Beach